 The five families are all descendants of Lung Prompakdee, a Chinese Affairs Officer during the reign of King Rama V in Koh Kong, now part of Cambodia.
 He bought the island, for the sum of 24,000 Baht, from Chao Sua Seng who had previously established the first coconut plantations on the island.
 Another think that makes Koh Mak’s history unique is that it has been well documented by generations of family members.
 There is also a small museum on the island with old photographs dating back to the early 20th century.

 Until relatively recently there were only a handful of resorts on the island and these mainly catered to Thai visitors booking packages that included transport from the mainland and all meals.
 So development outside these resorts was limited.

-Getting between the island and the mainland is now relatively simple with boat services running even in the rainy season.
-Although boat services between Koh Mak, Koh Chang and Koh Kood do stop between June and September.
+Getting between the island and the mainland is now relatively simple with ferry services running even in the rainy season.
+If you are flying on Bangko Airways you can still get to Koh Mak the same day on either the morning or lunchtime flight to Trat Airport.
+Although boats between Koh Mak, Koh Chang and Koh Kood do stop between June and September.

 Koh Mak is not an activity island.
 Sure there are some trips and tours you can do but on the whole it is a place to go to do very little except laze and enjoy the local hospitality, clear sea and kilometres of empty beaches.

 But if you want some gentle exercise come and join us at Coco Cafe for a 8Km bicycle tour of some of Koh Mak’s lesser seen sights or a game of beach volleyball.
 Cycling tours are at 09:00 & 16:00 in high Season.
 150 Baht per person.
 Beach volleyball matches are held every afternoon / evening at Coco Cafe’s ‘sandfly -free’ volleyball court.